 The department of Celtic and Scottish Studies at the University of Edinburgh is delighted to announce the appointment of Frieda Morrison as the 2012 Artist in Residence - Scots language and song - for the coming semester.

-The Residency, funded by the College of Humanities and Social Science and by the School of Literatures, Languages and Cultures, marks ten years since the completion of the publication of the eight volumes of The Greig-Duncan Folk Song Collection (1981-2002).
+The Residency, funded by the College of Arts, Humanities and Social Science and by the School of Literatures, Languages and Cultures, marks ten years since the completion of the publication of the eight volumes of The Greig-Duncan Folk Song Collection (1981-2002).
 It will also highlight the centenary of the virtual completion of the collection which was made by Gavin Greig of Whitehill, New Deer, and by the Reverend James Bruce Duncan of Lynturk, Alford, both of Aberdeenshire.